Efficient Parallel Algorithms for Hypergraph Matching: Algorithms for Hypergraph Matching

 For every of its up to $d$ vertices, an edge~$e$ in $M\setminus \mathcal{M}$ can be a neighbor of an edge~$f$ in the given maximum matching~$\mathcal{M}$ that is not in $M$.
 However, $f$ must not be locally maximal; otherwise, it would be in $M$.
 So $\omega(e)>\omega(f)$ (for at least one of its neighbors in $M$) and $d\omega(e)>\sum_{f\in \mathcal{M}\setminus M\colon f\cap e\neq \emptyset}\omega(f)$.
 We rewrite the sum of weights by splitting the sum of $\mathcal{M}$ into $\mathcal{M}\cap M$ and $\mathcal{M}\setminus M$ in $\mathcal{M}$ and bound the latter by scaling the weight of~$M$~$d$~times. { } \end{proof}

-The subsequent lemma extends this proof by demonstrating that the bound is tight, which is further illustrated in Figure~\ref{lemma:approx_guarantee}. \begin{lemma} The approximation guarantee in Lemma~\ref{lemma:approx_guarantee} is a tight lower bound. \end{lemma}
+The following lemma demonstrates that the above bound is arbitrarily close to optimal, which is further illustrated in Figure~\ref{lemma:approx_guarantee}. \begin{lemma} There exists a hypergraph $H$, such that the local-max algorithm cannot obtain approximation ratio better than $1/(d(1+\epsilon))$ for any $\epsilon > 0$. \end{lemma}

 \begin{proof} Consider a hypergraph $H$ with $n=2d$ vertices shown in Figure~\ref{fig:tightness}.
 Each vertex is exactly connected to one other with weight $1$, resulting in $d$ edges.
 Add now an edge, which is connected to exactly one vertex of each pair and has weight $1 + \epsilon$ with $\epsilon > 0$.
-Applying the local max algorithm results in a weight of $1 + \epsilon$ for the matching, but the optimal value is $\frac{n}{2}$ when choosing all the edges with weight $1$.
-Since $d$ can be arbitrarily large and $\epsilon$ a small value, $\frac{1}{d}$ is a tight lower bound for the approximation~guarantee. \end{proof}
+Applying the local max algorithm results in a weight of $1 + \epsilon$ for the matching, but the optimal value is $d$ when choosing all the edges with weight $1$. \end{proof}